jason-j-wang/CS-Coop-Final-Project-Chess-Bot/README.md

 # Chess Bot

 ### Automated chess bot designed for beginner chess players
 ### This project was created solely in Python using the pygame and python-chess library.
-The bot uses a mini-max algorithm in combination with heatmaps to determine its next move.
+The bot uses a mini-max algorithm optimized with alpha-beta pruning in combination with heatmaps to determine its next move.

 ## Requirements:
 - python 3